saurabhprasun20/AerialiShield/README.md

 1. `docker run -it prasun20/aerialshield bash`

-- You can now use the [Command Line Interface](#command-line-interface) in the container's bash.
+- You can now use the [command-line-interface in the container's bash.
 - check `python3 entry.py exec --help`